How can scientists establish an observer-independent science? Embodied cognition, consciousness and quantum mechanics: Reflexivity and real-time quantum dynamics

 \begin{quote} {\bf M2.
 Mirrors play both active and passive roles.} A mirror can both reflect other objects and be the object reflected by other mirrors.
 The latter is a {\em passive} role: mirror as object.
 The former is an {\em active} role: mirror as object-reflecting ``subject,'' so to speak---here ``subject'' is used in a strict technical sense as the opposite of object. \end{quote}

 It is well known that two mirrors can recursively reflect each other, producing a so-called ``infinite mirror'' effect (see Fig.~\ref{f:mirror}B).
 If there is an object in between the two mirrors, each mirror will reflect both the object and the other mirror reflecting the object (see Fig.~\ref{f:mirror}C).
 In this way, mirrors can {\em indirectly} reflect themselves, even though they cannot {\em directly} do so (see Fig.~\ref{f:mirror}E).
 Importantly, the infinite mirror effect appears due to the size distortion, each image appearing smaller than the previous one in the recursion.
 We do not expect a similar distortion to occur in the case of observers.
-This shall become more clear when we discuss an analogy with video-systems (see Sec.~\ref{sm:video}).

 This bring us to the next two properties of mirrors that we want to highlight:

 \begin{quote} {\bf M3.
 Mirrors can indirectly reflect themselves by reflexively coupling to other mirrors.} According to {\bf M1}, physical changes in mirror $A$ can induce changes in mirror $B\neq A$, which can in turn induce further changes in mirror $A$.
 At this point, mirror $A$ is reflecting an image of itself.
 However, in contrast to the {\em direct} reflection described in {\bf M1}, here mirror $A$ engages {\em four} rays of light instead of two: two incoming and two outgoing (see Fig.~\ref{f:mirror}B).
 In this sense, mirror $A$ {\em indirectly} reflects an image of itself.
 Moreover, this process of mutually reflecting the physical changes of each other continues {\em ad infinitum}, producing the well-known ``infinite mirror'' effect---this effect is due to size distortion and is not expected to occur in the case of observers.
 Importantly, each of these changes is external to one mirror and internal to the other; none of these changes can be both internal and external to the very same mirror (see Fig.~\ref{f:mirror}B).
 If there is an object in between the two mirrors, each mirror will reflect both the object and the other mirror reflecting that same object (see Fig.~\ref{f:mirror}C). \end{quote}